 The simple fact of the matter is that starting a business and to grow business one requires two completely different skillsets.

 In Hanson’s experience, the most common problem that most entrepreneurs have in learning how to grow business isn’t one of technical ability, but one of mindset.
-Acquiring the skills and knowledge on how to scale is actually quite easy, but the trouble starts when an entrepreneur falls into the mental trap that they have to do everything by themselves and that the solution is to simply work harder.
+While knowing what is business scaling and acquiring the skills and knowledge needed is quite easy, but the trouble starts when an entrepreneur falls into the mental trap that they have to do everything by themselves and that the solution is to simply work harder.

 In the end, this mentality leads to entrepreneurs and founders becoming trapped in their own businesses.
 Eventually overworking themselves and burning out because the business relies so much on their individual output that they’re unable to even take a single day off.